Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 And finally, you can better target the specific needs of your target customers.

-For example, as a realtor, you might have more competition when focusing on second homes in geographic areas that attract vacationers.
+For example, you might be more competitive as a realtor when focusing on second homes in geographic areas attracting vacationers.

 But suppose you only focus on second homes with great views.

 In that case, you will be able to make yourself unique, differentiate yourself from your competition, and cater to the specific needs of a potential home buyer in this vacation spot.